 6 Top Questions If You’re Buying A New Build Home

-Buying a new build home is not dissimilar to buying any other property however, there are some specific questions you should ask if you are buying a brand new home direct from the developer.
+Buying a new build home is not dissimilar to buying any other property however, the process of buying a new build house comes with its own issues.
+Here are some specific questions you should ask if you are buying a brand new home direct from the developer.

 1. Is It Leasehold or Freehold?